w3f/educhain/docs/collator.md

 > Note that a few of the arguments, such as `--name`, `--chain`, `--base-path` should be substituted with your own collator name, chain spec, and base path accordingly.

-Once your collator has synced with its respective relay-chain, and as long as you have coretime (either bulk or on-demand) then your collator should be making blocks.
+Once your collator has synced with its respective relay-chain, and as long as you have coretime (either bulk or on-demand are suitable) then your collator should be capable of blocks.

 For a bootnode, it may help to generate a static network key, [see this guide for more details.](https://paritytech.github.io/devops-guide/guides/parachain_deployment.html#generate-parachain-private-keys)

+### Changing / rotating session keys

+Because the genesis already sets the keys for the invulnerable and session keys, we do not need to call `session.setKeys` explicitly.
+As long as the correct session keys in the genesis are inserted for the collator, then it will use that account for rewards and block production.

+However, if wish rotate keys, then we need to ensure that the mapping is properly updated:

+- Calling `author.rotateKeys()` and copying the public key
+- Setting the new key via ``

 ### `systemd` and Collators